LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

 # Overclocking

   * **Before proceeding, ensure you have read the [Setup](#setup) portion of the guide.**
+  * You can combine an overclock with an undervolt or choose one over the other.
+An overclock with an undervolt will lead to more performance, however.
   ## Finding a Core Clock
   1. Open Afterburner and put the core clock offset to +75 as a baseline.